-Checkbox is an object which can take the tick mark as input.
-A checkbox is a little square object which allows the user to select or deselect.
+Checkbox is an object which can take a tick mark as an input.
+A checkbox is a little square object which allows the user to select or deselect action items.
 A checkbox is often called a checkmark box or select box.

 When we ask people to select something traditionally, we give them a blank space to write YES or NO. However, to make things more professional, we can use checkbox in excel.

 There are 2 types of checkbox in Excel.
 They are: